Sanmeet007/jupyter-dark-theme/README.md

 HTML(HTML_CSS)
 ```

-> Note : You will need to run that every time you start a notebook, and the matplotlib theme will not be applied.
+> Note : You will need to run that every time you start a notebook.
 See below for a more permanent installation

 ---